 The thing is, people know they need to use complex passwords, but they still use obvious choices that hackers can easily guess or discover by simply browsing a target’s social media sites, such as their pet’s name, the name or birthday of their child, or the year they graduated from college.

-Regardless of the details, the most important key to improving an organization's risk profile is still getting employees involved, one way or another, in accepting and fulfilling their security responsibilities.
-With training, the right tools, and effective processes, including support from top-tier company leaders, security teams can help everyone take cybersecurity seriously — and take a serious bite out of cybercrime.
+The most important key to improving an organization's risk profile is getting employees involved, one way or another, in accepting and fulfilling their security responsibilities.
+With training, the right tools, and effective processes, including support from top-tier company leaders, security teams can help everyone take cybersecurity seriously — and take a serious bite out of cyber crime.